hemidactylus/mlops-speedrun-spamclassifier/README.md

 You can also check the auto-generated OpenAPI docs: `http://127.0.0.1:8000/docs`.

-Note that in principle this API could be used not only by the front-end (text-to-prediction, presumably), but also by backend services tasked with writing rows to a feature store from the raw input SMS text.
+Note that in principle this API could be used not only by the front-end (i.e. for text-to-prediction, for the time being), but also by backend services, e.g. one tasked with writing rows to a feature store from the raw input SMS text (which will happen later).

-TODO:

-- cache
-- call log
-- (cache-aware) multiple input endpoint

 #### The user-data API

 The other API, kept as a separate service out of cleanliness, will handle the data of our app users.
-This app is a simple SMS service, whereby users can visualize their inbox.
+The app (front-end) is a simple SMS service, whereby users can visualize their inbox.

 > Throughout this demo, of course, security, authentication and other matters
 > are ignored for the sake of simplicity. _Don't do this in production._

-The API has endpoints to retrieve the messages stored as belonging to (as in "received by") a given user's inbox (either all of them or one by one by their message ID).
+The API has endpoints to retrieve the messages stored as belonging to a given user's inbox (either all of them or one by one by their message ID).

 The data is stored on an Astra DB table, with a simple structure: there are